CDC Logo

 CDC LogoCDC Logo PNG

 The CDC logo is a symbol of order and control.
-Organization, as if sunlight penetrates into all hidden places, due to which it does not allow dangerous diseases to spread.
+Organization, as if sunlight penetrates all hidden places, due to which it does not allow dangerous diseases to spread.
 The emblem promises protection and security to all residents.

 CDC: Brand overview